-- Implement a compiler from scratch - By group of 1, 2, or 3 students - The choice of source and target languages is free - Implementation language L_c can be chosen among c, c++, java, python, scheme, and lisp.
+- Implement a "complete" compiler - By group of 1, 2, or 3 students - You will be asked to invent a new programming language - Constraint: you should be able to implement quicksort in this language - Otherwise, you are totally free (be creative! but also carefull) - The destination language will be LLVM, a popular modern intermediate language - http://llvm.org/ - Implementation language L_c can be chosen among c, c++, java, python, javascript, ocaml, scheme, and lisp.